jeffjen/adventure-time-devops/_posts/2016-03-13-setup-jekll-workspace-and-deploy-strats.md

 date: 2016-03-13 10:00:00 +0000
 categories: jekyll
 tags:
   - jekyll
   - github
   - vagrant
+description: >
+  Puttering along in the quest for generating blog.
+We discuss how to structure your jekyll project to fit Github Pages deployment.
 excerpt_separator: <!--more-->
 ---